-White-tailed Eagle, Gyr Falcon (mostly grey morph), (Atlantic) Puffin, Harlequin Duck, Barrow’s Goldeneye, Grey (Red) and Red-necked Phalaropes, and Brunnich’s Guillemot (Thick-billed Murre), as well as (Northern) Gannet, (Northern) Fulmar, Whooper Swan, Greylag and Pink-footed Geese, (Greater) Scaup, Common Scoter, Common Eider (borealis), Long-tailed Duck (Old Squaw), Slavonian (Horned) Grebe, Great Northern & Red-throated Divers (Loons), (Rock) Ptarmigan, (European) Golden Plover, Purple Sandpiper, Dunlin, Black-tailed Godwit (islandica), Whimbrel, Arctic Skua (Jaeger), Glaucous Gull, (Black-legged) Kittiwake, Arctic Tern, Black & Common Guillemots (Murres), Razorbill, (Winter) Wren (islandicus), Redwing, Common Redpoll (islandica) and Snow Bunting.
-Also a chance of King and Steller’s Eiders, and Long-tailed Skua (Jaeger - which breeds at one remote site in the middle of the island), as well as (European) Storm Petrel, American Wigeon, Ring-necked Duck, Great Skua, Little and Iceland Gulls, and Short-eared Owl.
+White-tailed Eagle, Gyr Falcon (mostly grey morph), (Atlantic) Puffin, Harlequin Duck, Barrow’s Goldeneye, Grey (Red) and Red-necked Phalaropes, and Brunnich’s Guillemot (Thick-billed Murre), as well as (Northern) Gannet, (Northern) Fulmar, Whooper Swan, Greylag and Pink-footed Geese, (Greater) Scaup, Common Scoter, Common Eider (borealis), Long-tailed Duck (Old Squaw), Slavonian (Horned) Grebe, Great Northern and Red-throated Divers (Loons), (Rock) Ptarmigan, (European) Golden Plover, Purple Sandpiper, Dunlin, Black-tailed Godwit (islandica), Whimbrel, Arctic Skua (Jaeger), Glaucous Gull, (Black-legged) Kittiwake, Arctic Tern, Black and Common Guillemots (Murres), Razorbill, (Winter) Wren (islandicus), Redwing, Common Redpoll (islandica) and Snow Bunting.
+Also a chance of King and Steller’s Eiders, and Long-tailed Skua (Jaeger - which breeds at one remote site in the middle of the island), as well as (European) Storm-petrel, American Wigeon, Ring-necked Duck, Great Skua, Little and Iceland Gulls, and Short-eared Owl.

 Minke Whale, White-beaked Dolphin, Harbour Porpoise, and Common and Grey Seals.
 Also a chance of Blue, Humpback and Killer Whales, and Arctic Fox (especially off the beaten track in the far northwest, in Hornstrandir NR for example).